apache/mesos/docs/multiple-disk.md

   `DiskInfo`.
 It also has a `root` which the operator uses to specify the mount point used to store data.

-Operators can use the JSON-formated `--resources` option on the agent to provide these different kind of disk resources on agent start-up.
+Operators can use the JSON-formatted `--resources` option on the agent to provide these different kind of disk resources on agent start-up.
 Example resource values in JSON format can be found below.
 By default (if `--resources` is not specified), the Mesos agent will only make the root disk available to the